cssat/portal_redux/README.md

 ## background

-Every quarter, DCYF tranfers data to CSSAT to use for analytics.
+Every quarter, DCYF shares data with CSSAT to use for analytics.
 Through the processing of this data, identifying information is filtered out to provide allow safe use of the data.

 ## file structure